hsduesseldorf/BusinessAnalyticsA/README.md

  - https://www.youtube.com/watch?v=nI5VdsVl0FM
  - https://www.youtube.com/watch?v=ff5cBkPg-bQ

-**Important:** It will be automatically evaluated if and to what extend you use GitHub issues and at least 1 GitHub project.
+**Important:** Usage of GitHubs project management capabilities will be automatically evaluated, meaning if and to what extend you use GitHub issues and at least GitHub projects.
 If GitHub issues are not, rarely or wrongly use, you might get downgraded by 0,5 grades.
 If no GitHub project is used or the project is empty or poorly used, you might get downgraded by another 0,5 grades.
 In total, you might loose up to 1,0 grade if you ignore GitHub issues and projects.
 ![GitHub Project](/images/ghproject.jpg)

 All the best for your use case...